 A good rule to follow is that when you receive an email or telephone call asking you for personal information, or saying that you need to do something to update your information or reactivate your account, don’t do it.
 Instead, contact the company using a web address, email address or telephone number you know to be legitimate.

-When I am in my office, I usually answer my phone.
-Sometimes it is a customer, but sometimes it is a scammer.
+When I am in my office, I usually answer my phone as using an automated telephone system for small business often isn’t as useful as personally talking to the customer.
+Sometimes the calls are a customer, but sometimes it is a scammer.
 I thought it would be a good idea to share two recent scams with you so that you can avoid them.
 Both of these have been around for a while, but they are still claiming victims.

 Telephone Phishing Scams